Here’s How Much Your Healthcare Costs Will Rise as You Age

 At each stage of life, healthcare spending for women is substantially higher than for men.
 The need for more gerontology nurse practitioners and WHNP in the coming years will be vitally important to the success of healthcare programs.

 Health Spending Average by Gender

 According to this data, women will need to budget more than men for health care expenses each year.
 Not only that but women tend to live two more years than men in the United States which requires additional savings.
 The MEPS data also reveals tremendous inequality in healthcare spending by race and demographic.
-The following chart shows average spending by demographic group for adults in America:
+The following chart shows the average spending by the demographic group for adults in America:

 Health Spending Average by Race

 There is an average of $3.6K annual healthcare spending on white adult Americans, approximately 70% higher than for Asian, Black, and Hispanic Americans.
 The root cause and implications of this unequal spending should be studied much further to see if their remedy can improve healthcare outcomes for all.

 So if we add up all these annual spending figures how much will your healthcare cost over the course of your lifetime?
 In today's dollars, if you're "average", you can expect it to cost $414K.